roughiz/Forest-walktrough/readme.md

-## Forest DC box ,  ASREPRoast exploit for user and DCsYNC attack for root
+## Forest DC box, ASREPRoast exploit for user and DCSync attack for root

 This box is a DC windows machine, and i learned a lot about DC.